 Patient case conference

-Residents present up to three patient cases throughout the academic year that focus on development of critical thinking and team-based problem-solving skills.
+Residents present up to two patient cases throughout the academic year that focus on development of critical thinking and team-based problem-solving skills.

 Patient case presentations focus on inclusion of all necessary components of a case, including workup of the patient, differential diagnoses, and treatment and monitoring plans; incorporation of clinical teaching points; and the ability of the presenter to ask open-ended questions of audience members to facilitate high-level clinical reasoning.

-You are required to provide multiple formal continuing education presentations throughout the academic year at the Pharmacy Education Seminar Hour.
+You are required to provide multiple formal continuing education presentations throughout the academic year at Pharmacy Grand Rounds.
 Required presentations typically include a patient case with review of the literature, a journal club and a controversial pharmacy topic, though these may be tailored to optimize the learning experience.

 Formal evaluations on presentation skills are provided for continual development.
 Residents may have additional presentation requests by the interdisciplinary team while on rotation.